Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Questions
 - Make sure that there is room for roleplay between characters and allow players to inject details into the fictional world.
 - Ask a lot of questions like: what is going on in your head?
 How does that make you feel?
 How do you respond?
 What are you doing?
-What do you think about this?
 - Employ Jason Cordova's [Paint The Scene](https://www.gauntlet-rpg.com/blog/paint-the-scene) technique: "if there is an idea, theme, or visual motif that is particularly important for an encounter or scene, ask the players what their characters observe in the scene that reinforces that idea, theme, or motif."

 ### Pacing